Top 5 anti-aging herbs

 Ginger extracts have been shown to have both antioxidant, anti-inflammatory and anti-tumor effects on cells.
 Studies have shown that Gingerols, the main active components in ginger and the ones responsible for its distinctive flavor, may also inhibit the growth of human colorectal cancer cells, suggests research presented at the Frontiers in Cancer Prevention Research, a major meeting of cancer experts in 2003.

 The herb is a new anti-aging medicine discovered in recent years.
 It produces outstanding results in nourishing vitality, reducing excess heat, detoxifying the body, calming the mind and improving mental agility.
 Its toning functions are similar to those of ginseng.
-Regular use can protect the body from chills and fatigue, slow the growth of cancerous cells and defer senility
+Regular use can protect the body from chills and fatigue, slow the growth of cancerous cells.
+Rhodiola is also a great libido boosting ingredient.

 This vibrant yellow spice commonly seen in curry has a wealth of benefits.
 Among them, experts say, is the ability to potentially ward off irritation that causes degenerative disease.
 Turmeric may also reduce oxidative stress.
 This means it could protect tissues from damage and could be beneficial at preventing wrinkles, scars, and other visible signs of aging.
 Turmeric is now even available in an anti-aging cream formula.